lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/lifecycle.md

 You can change this behavior so that Step 3 awaits a Promise before performing the update.
 See [`performUpdate`](#performUpdate) for more information.

-For a more detailed explanation of the browser event loop, see [Jake Archibald's article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
+For a more detailed explanation of the browser event loop, see <a href="https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/" target="_blank" rel="noopener">Jake Archibald's article</a>.

 #### Lifecycle callbacks {#lifecyclecallbacks}

-LitElement also inherits the default [lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) from the Web Component standard:
+LitElement also inherits the default <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks" target="_blank" rel="noopener">lifecycle callbacks</a> from the Web Component standard:
 * `connectedCallback`: Invoked when a component is added to the document's DOM.
 * `disconnectedCallback`: Invoked when a component is removed from the document's DOM.
 * `adoptedCallback`: Invoked when a component is moved to a new document.